 Fat

 Fat is the often forgotten macronutrient.
-It is incredibly important for nutrient transport and hormone regulation.
-I’d suggest you aim to have consume 1g/kg BW per day of fat in your diet (e.g. 70g for a 70kg human).
-The majority of this should be sourced from ‘healthy’ fats such as nuts, seeds, avocado, olive oil, oily fish etc.
+It is incredibly important for nutrient absorption, transport and hormone regulation.
+Aim to consume 1g/kg BW per day of fat (e.g. 70g for a 70kg human) from ‘healthy’ sources, such as nuts, seeds, avocado, olive oil, oily fish etc.

 A final side note… none of the above means you need to track your food and obsessively read food labels.
 It is here simply to offer some guidance so you can make better, more educated decisions around fuelling your running and your life.